 It is very hard to answer this question because it really depends on your needs and expectations.
 Looking at the most popular models the Garmin Forerunners are some of my favorites.
 They come at different prices and everyone I know who runs with the Garmin Forerunner is super happy with it.

-But again, I think it is hard to tell which Garmin smartwatch is best.
+But again, I think it is hard to tell which Garmin smartwatch is the best.
 None of them is bad.
 There are a lot of different fitness trackers and smartwatches available.
-During my Garmin running watch comparison, these 8 Garmin running watches really stuck out to me during my training cycles.